Josette Simon

-Simon won the Evening Standard's Best Actress award, a Critics' Circle Theatre Award, and Plays and Players Critic Awards for After the Fall, and two film festival awards for her part in Milk and Honey (1988).
-She was awarded the Order of the British Empire in 2000, for services to drama.
+Simon won the Evening Standard's Best Actress award, a Critics' Circle Theatre Award, and Plays and Players Critic Awards for After the Fall and two film festival awards for her part in Milk and Honey (1988).
+She was made an Officer of the Order of the British Empire in 2000, for services to drama.

 Early life

-Josette Patricia Simon was born in 1960 in Leicester.
-Her mother, from Anguilla, and her father, from Antigua had both moved to Leicester in the 1950s, and worked at Thorn EMI.
-Simon attended Rushey Mead primary school, followed by Alderman Newton's Girls School.
-She became interested in acting after successfully auditioning, aged 14, with a friend for the choir for Joseph and the Amazing Technicolor Dreamcoat.
+Josette Patricia Simon was born in 1959 or 1960 in Leicester.
+Her mother, from Anguilla, and her father, from Antigua, had both moved to the United Kingdom in the 1950s and worked at Thorn EMI.
+Simon attended Mellor Street primary school, followed by Alderman Newton's Girls' School.
+She became interested in acting after getting a place in the choir, at age 14, for the world premiere of the finalised version of Joseph and the Amazing Technicolor Dreamcoat, presented in Leicester in 1974.
 Simon later appeared in pantomimes before finishing secondary school, and played Martha in a 1976 production of The Miracle Worker directed by Michael Bogdanov at the Leicester Haymarket Theatre.
-Alan Rickman, who was in the production of Joseph and the Amazing Technicolor Dreamcoat, encouraged Simon to apply for the Central School of Speech and Drama in London, and she was accepted.
+Alan Rickman, who was in the production of Joseph and the Amazing Technicolor Dreamcoat, encouraged Simon to apply for the Central School of Speech and Drama in London and she was accepted.